-The Transportation Authority is pleased to announce a call for projects for an estimated $3.55 million in Proposition AA (Prop AA) vehicle registration fee revenues.
+The Transportation Authority is pleased to announce a call for projects for an estimated $4.24 million, in Proposition AA (Prop AA) vehicle registration fee revenues.
 Prop AA revenues come from a $10 fee on motor vehicles registered in San Francisco.
 Revenues are used to fund transportation improvements in three programmatic categories: Street Repair and Reconstruction, Pedestrian Safety, and Transit Reliability & Mobility Improvements.

 For this call for projects, the estimated amount of funds available in each category is detailed in the table below.
-The funds are available for projects ready to commence the design and/or construction phase in Fiscal Years 2019/20 to 2021/22.
+The funds are available for projects ready to commence the design and/or construction phase in Fiscal Years 2020/21-2021/22.

 Who is Eligible for Funds?

 Only public agencies are eligible to apply for Prop AA funds.
 Public agencies may include, but are not limited to, federal, state, and local agencies and transit operators.
 The project sponsor is the agency that will administer the project.

 Types of Projects that Are Eligible